rafaelsutiono/home-security-system/README.md

 Here is an example of the system running:
 ![systemSS](images/systemSS.PNG)

-The images below run the same program as the image above, but it has now been updated to make the output visualized:
+The images below run the same program as the image above, but the code has now been updated to make the output visualized:
 - System disarmed:

 ![DISARMED](images/DISARMED.PNG)